oam-dev/spec/core/workloads/schema/containerized_workload.md

 # Containerized Workload

-The `ContainerizedWorkload` is a generic workload definition which could be referenced as the schema for long-running containerized workload types.
+The `ContainerizedWorkload` is a **Serverless Container** style workload definition that could be referenced as the schema for long-running containerized workload types for runtime platforms like Azure ACI, AWS Fargate or simple stateless workload of Kubernetes.

->
-Note: it's by design that `ContainerizedWorkload` schema is **NOT** equivalent to Kubernetes `PodSpec`. `ContainerizedWorkload` focuses only on developer facing primitives and exposes ports of containers **by default**.
+> Note: it's by design that `ContainerizedWorkload` schema is **NOT** equivalent to Kubernetes Pod specification.
+As a schema for serverless style workload, `ContainerizedWorkload` intends to focus on developer facing primitives only and be self-contained so developers don't need to define objects like `ConfigMap` or `Secret`.
+Also, it exposes container ports by default.
+Thus, if you are looking for a generic workload schema for Kubernetes based PaaS, we'd recommend to check `PodSpecWorkload` specification instead.

 Below is the schematic specification for `ContainerizedWorkload`.